adamzvolanek/DevRack/docker-compose/README.md

 # DevRack Docker-Compose

-This ReadMe will go over how to deploy the entire stack.
+This covers how to deploy the entire stack via docker-compose.
 Once a 'compose-up' is issued for each stack, please follow the documentation to continue following along.
-Link Pending however will be utilinzing of the services in the [docs](/docker-compose/docs/) directory.
+Link Pending however will be utilizing of the services in the [docs](/docker-compose/docs/) directory.

 ## Using docker-compose plugin on Unraid